MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 Functions should generally follow PowerShell cmdlets `Verb-Noun` naming convention and this actually helps with keeping them single-purpose.
 If multiple verbs could used for a function name, this function is doing more than 1 type of operations and it should be split up.
 If we need an "And" or many words to compose a descriptive noun for a function name, this is also a sign that the function may be doing too many things.

+#### Short

+The most obvious argument, once again, goes back to readability.

+There is another argument in favor of short functions : it forces the developer to extract a lot of code into other functions, which are logically scoped, tightly focused and ... short.
+Also, a function which contains many calls to other functions with very intent-revealing names can read like a narrative.
+Human brains love narratives.

+#### Simple

 ### Documented

+There is a reason I use the term "documented" and not "commented".
+Too much inline comments can clutter the code and can actually make it less readable.
+Inline comments should :
+  - Be used only when necessary
+  - Not state the obvious
+  - Used to explain the logic, not the syntax
+  - Not be needed if functions and variables names communicate clearly their intent/purpose

+A long descriptive name is better than a comment.
+On the other hand, there is a place where comments belong : **comment-based help**.
+Public functions should contains comment-based to provide the user a quick access to documentation (via `Get-Help`).
+Arguably, even private functions should be documented this way, for code reviewers/contributors.

+Besides, comment-based help can be turn into proper documentation using a tool like [platyPS](https://github.com/PowerShell/platyPS), inline comments cannot.

 ### Testable and tested